Virus-based Therapies, Biberach Branch

 On October 12, 2023, the Minister of Economic Affairs, Dr. Nicole Hoffmeister-Kraut, handed over the grant notification.
 The state government had already passed the resolution to set up the branch on June 20, 2023.
 On July 6, the Finance Committee of the Baden-Württemberg state parliament approved the decision of the cabinet.

-In April 2024, the team moved into newly equipped laboratories at the Innovation and Transfer Center ITZ Plus in Biberach.
-The laboratory facility has been approved for work with infectious pathogens, epizootic agents, and genetically modified organisms, allowing the work granted by the state of Baden-Württemberg for the development of virus-based therapies to be put into practice.
+At the beginning of April 2024, we were able to inaugurate our new laboratories at the Innovation and Transfer Center ITZ Plus in Biberach and start concrete project work on site.
+Thanks to intensive preparatory work, we were able to equip the branch in accordance with the complex legal framework for handling therapeutic viruses: The laboratory facility has been approved for work with infectious pathogens, epizootic agents, and genetically modified organisms, allowing the work granted by the state of Baden-Württemberg for the development of virus-based therapies to be put into practice.

 Find out more about